We’re launching free support for BYOD Android devices and looking for early feedback. Interested?

 Current supported software deployment formats:

-As of v4.62.0, Fleet can create an automatic install policy for you when you upload a custom package or add a Fleet Maintained App.
-If you use this "Automatic" installation mode, you do not have to create your own policy, so you can skip the remaining steps of this process.
+If you check the "Automatic install" box when adding software, you do not have to create your own policy, so you can skip the remaining steps of this process.

 Upon failure of the selected policy, the selected software installation will be triggered.